-The Fund primarily invests in a portfolio of money market investments such as investment-grade debt securities, secured privately placed instruments, spread transactions and investments in other money market instruments (including the clean placements).
+The Fund primarily invests in equity securities.
 Such investments are subject to varying degrees of risk.

 The management of the risks as stated above is carried out by the Investment Committee (IC) under policies approved by the Board of Directors of the Management Company.
 The IC is constituted and approved by the Board of Directors of the Management Company.
 The Investment Committee is responsible to devise the investment strategy and manage the investment portfolio of the Fund in accordance with limits prescribed in the NBFC Regulations, offering document of the Fund in addition to Fund's internal risk management policies.